dasaderi/WhyNotOpenScience/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!!!

-Set of guidlines ...
+Set of guidelines ...

 What should I do before I get started?
 - Read the README.md
-- Read the CodeOfContact.md
+- Read the CodeOfConduct.md

-How
+How to contribute:

 1. Make an issue to report on minor... issues.
 2. Fork the repository.